Cheong2K/mbed-Arduino/README.md

 # mbed-Arduino

-mbed with Arduino IDE to provide offline compiling.
+Trying to add support for compiling mbed projects using Arduino IDE to provide offline compiling.

+Work in progress, very early stage.